 - Develop a plan to inform individuals and households about the steps they can take to reduce stormwater pollution including measurable goals, target audiences, target pollutants, and outreach strategy.
-Five different stormwater themes or messages need to be targeted over the permit term.
+Five different stormwater themes or messages need to be utilized over the permit term, targeting each TMDL pollutant at least once within the five themes.
 One of the five messages will be targeted at the development community. - Develop a rationale for target areas and pollutants that will make the greatest difference for stormwater quality. - Utilize at least 2 mechanisms (e.g., printed brochures, newspapers, media, workshops, etc.) to reach target audiences.
 At least 50 percent of the population needs to be reached over the permit term. - Evaluate the success of this minimum measure, including how you selected the measurable goals for each of the BMPs.